-Health, wellbeing and social care
+Health, wellbeing and social care research

 The world's population is ageing and increased numbers of people are living with long-term health problems.
 Mental health issues are also becoming ever more widespread, and the treatments and interventions needed are frequently complex.